preethika-11/Adobe/README.md

 3. **Drag and Drop:** Easily upload CSV files for processing using drag-and-drop functionality.
 4. **Download Options:** Download the regularized images in both PNG and SVG formats.

-Here's a tech stack description for your project:

----

 ## Tech Stack

 1. **NumPy:** Essential for performing numerical operations and handling arrays efficiently.